-Richard Barichello is a professor in the Institute for Resources, Environment and Sustainability at the University of British Columbia.
+Richard Barichello is a professor in the Faculty of Land and Food Systems at the University of British Columbia.
 He is a member and former chair of the International Agricultural Trade Research Consortium and has published in a wide variety of economic policy journals.
 Arianto A. Patunru is a fellow in the Arndt-Corden Department of Economics at Australian National University.
-He coordinates the ANU Indonesia Project’s policy interactions and convenes the Australia-Indonesia High Level Policy Dialogue between governments.
+He coordinates the ANU Indonesia Project’s policy interactions and convenes the Australia–Indonesia High Level Policy Dialogue between governments.
 He is a co-editor of the Bulletin of Indonesian Economic Studies.
 Richard Schwindt is an emeritus professor of economics at Simon Fraser University.
 Among his many publications are the Report of the Commission of Inquiry into Compensation for the Taking of Resource Interests and The Existence and Exercise of Corporate Power: A Case Study of MacMillan Bloedel Limited.

 Contributors: Aris Ananta, Bustanul Arifin, Evi Nurvidya Arifin, Cyril Bennouna, Teguh Dartanto, James W. Dean, Faisal Harahap, Santi Kusumaningrum, Michael Leaf, Colin McLean, Pitman B. Potter, Budy P. Resosudarmo, Nia Kurnia Sholihah, Clara Siagian, Yusuf Sofiyandi, Yessi Vadila.